sengobasar/AlphaXplain/README.md

 ### 11. Exploration — Dirichlet Noise

-To prevent the root node from collapsing to a single line, noise is injected at the start of each search:
+To prevent the root node from collapsing to a single line, I inject noise at the start of each search:

 ```
 P'(s,a) = (1 - ε) P(s,a) + ε Dir(α)